zachcasper/resource-types-contrib/README.md

 ## What are Recipes?

 Recipes define how the Resource types are provisioned on different compute platforms and cloud environments.
 Platform engineers or infrastructure operators define Recipes to provision the infrastructure in a secured way following the organization's best practices.
-Refer to the [Recipes overview page](https://docs.radapp.io/guides/recipes/overview/).
+To learn more about Recipes, please visit [Recipes overview](https://docs.radapp.io/guides/recipes/overview/) in the Radius documentation.

 ## What are Recipe Packs?

 Recipe Packs are collections of Recipes that are grouped together to provide a complete solution for a specific compute platform or deployment scenario.
 They allow platform engineers to easily deploy and manage resources across different environments using pre-defined configurations.
+The Recipe Packs feature is currently under development.

 ## Repository Structure